 BEFORE YOU CONTINUE PLEASE PRAY.
 THIS IS NOT A DRILL.
 IT IS TRUTH AND YOU WILL BE EFFECTED.
 I POST THIS HERE NOW BECAUSE IT IS MY WHOLE STORY THAT MAKES ME HIS VESSEL.
 THANK YOU GOD FOR THIS PLACE CALLED HOME.

 My parents’ home.
 It was two stories, had 4 bedrooms, 3 baths, a wreck room, a basement, a large below ground swimming pool, a corner lot with a front, side and back yard.
 It was filled with nice furniture, had musical instruments.
-The basement had communication devices, lots of old phones, an office and laboratory.
-My father had a BMW in the drive way, back in the 60’s this was rare.
+The basement had communication devices, lots of old phones, an office and Lee Laboratories.
+A BMW in the driveway.
 Eventually after Robert left, it fell under disrepair.
 Barbara had no time to clean or fix things as there was no time or money.
 We fell poor very fast.
-The house had no hot water, no plumbing nor heating nor garbage pickup.
-It had wooden floors that appeared as rolling waves of lumber, broken water pipes caused flooding when the water was manually turned on in emergencies then dried and overtime curled them up.
+The house in short order had no hot water, no plumbing nor heating nor garbage pickup for years.
+It’s wooden floors appeared as rolling waves of lumber.
+The broken water pipes caused flooding when the water was manually turned on in emergencies.
 The kitchen table was filled with dozens of used jelly jars, peanut butter jars, bread bags and thousands of maggots crawling about.
 Thick black swarms of flies buzzing around just overhead, feeding off the garbage.
 I ate out of those jars all the time navigating the best I could to find something consumable.
 I recall gathering the trash as it gathered up into piles bags and then onto mountains which ultimately moved into the garage.
 The kitchen counter tops were littered with trash as one would see in a horror film.
 There was a scary hole in the floor in front of the kitchen sink that appeared to drop to hell.
 The house had mice and cats and piles of garbage all throughout.
 All the bathrooms were filled with human waste, shit and pee two and three feet high.
 One bathroom’s tub was filled with shit.
 I would get a piece of paper trash, push the top part of the bathroom door open, place the paper to stand on, then squeeze through while stepping up on top of shit and add to the pile.
 We lived in a toxic dump.
+Dead and live cats and rats throughout.
 I recall curing up behind a couch one frozen winter night to awake and find just inches from my eyes a cat staring at me with her newborn hairless kittens feeding off her nipples.
 The cat was there because the heat from my breath was the warmest place, she could find to give birth.
 Many times, it was warmer outside then inside that house.
 At some point my guess I was 13?, Barbara was in the hospital and had been for a couple of years.
 I had gone to live with some (Angels) neighbors, the house burned to the ground, in fact, the Angels I watched it burn for a short time.
 It was set on fire by someone.
 The fire department let it burn, they knew there was no reason to put the fire out.
 The house was abandoned and had seen enough, it was wearing on the community.

 Yeah it was this horror that led me outdoors.
 I walked around for miles and miles every day.
 I know there were days when I would walk 20 hours.
 In sneakers wrapped in duck-tape, when they finally fell off, I stole some new ones from the store or some used ones in a garbage.
 I stole fruit pies, one under each arm to feed myself.
 I’d walk around all the time, mile and miles, through summers, winters it didn’t matter the weather, everyday I’d walk alone.
 I’d walk in rain drenched clothes, frozen fingers, numbed toes, in blizzards hitchhighing around.
 I’d hitchhigh across Long Island through Manhattan into Jersey and back many many times while as a teen.
-I’m sure I built up a tolerance to the extreme weather.
+I’m sure I built up a tolerance to the extreme weather by going through at times blistering heat and frozen wind chills.
 I someway managed to cop a joint or a small amount of pot to smoke all the time.
 It sustained me.
 That goal to get out of that place, find some weed to smoke, share and get lost and try to find out who I was, why I was.

 Why is this happening to me?
 I shouted at heaven with my fist in the air.
 Why was all this happening to me?
 It’s too much for a kid at my age!
 YOU HAVE TO ANSWER ME!
 DAM IT!
 I recall one day early evening it was getting dark and after a long day walking around I loathed going back home to that place.
 I was in Valmont Park and I had had enough.
 I was mad at God or whatever it was up in the sky that must have had something to do with my plight because I had no control and there was nobody else, I could point too that had anything to do with it.
 I didn’t get it.
 None of it made sense and I needed to find a reason to who I was, why I was.
 I had nobody to yell at, so I started screaming at God.
 I was yelling at the top of my lungs at heaven.
 Looking up at the early evening sky I could see stars appearing and I thought God must be listening because I’m the loudest person on earth right now.
 I was livid, red in the face livid and demanded God explain to me what the fuck was going on with me?
 The conversation ended in me screaming: